panther-labs/asana-ticket-router/sentry_asana/README.md

 ## Architecture

 The service follows a single producer, single consumer pattern.
-However, we actually achieve multiple producer, multiple consumer (MPMC) because of how AWS Lambda scales up for both lambas and how AWS determines when to send messates (in batches) to the consumer.
+However, we actually achieve multiple producer, multiple consumer (MPMC) because of how AWS Lambda scales up for both lambas and how AWS determines when to send messages (in batches) to the consumer.

 The producer's job is to capture Sentry events, format an SQS message and place on an SQS queue.
 The consumer's job is to process those messages on the queue in a reliable way.
 It is driven by SQS events and will process multiple messages on the queue.